SimpleRules/jekyll-now/quotes.md

 ### Funny

 > I’d drag my dick through broken glass for a mile just to hear that woman fart over a walkie-talkie. - Irish Saying

-I'm currently writing 100 posts on this blog to hit the "organic spurt" in competency.

-Also learning how to snowboard in places like Furano.

-As a result, my capacity for extra projects is extremely limited.
-I am putting more wood behind fewer arrows so to speak.

-This is hard as it is totally against my usual mode of being for the past 5 years.

-(Accordingly, I’m not currently offering any assistance in any pursuits, or participation in networking events).
-In fact, as silly as it sounds, I am actually **reducing** the number of people I am spending time with and business opportunities I am pursuing despite my self-professed obsession about building business products.

-In my free time, I currently pursue:

-- Skiing
-- Snow-boarding
-- Writing (via this blog)
-- Roller-blading

-## What the heck is a now page?

-Want to know what a now page is?

-Check out this [page](http://nownownow.com/about) by Derek Sivers.